mnshdw/squirrel-lsp/README.md

 Setting: "Squirrel LSP: Server Path" (`squirrelLsp.serverPath`)

-- Absolute path to the `squirrel-lsp` executable.
+- Absolute path to a custom `squirrel-lsp` executable.
-- Leave empty to let the extension search your PATH (or workspace build directories if developing).
+- Leave empty to use the bundled binary (default).
+The extension also falls back to PATH or your workspace’s Cargo target dir while developing.

 Command: "Squirrel LSP: Restart Server"